ethers/obc-docs/protocol-spec.md

 Open Blockchain ledger allows compliance with regulations, and ledger entries are auditable in whole or in part.
 In collaboration with participants, auditors may obtain time-based certificates to allow viewing the ledger and linking transactions to provide an accurate assessment of the operations.

 Techonologically, Open Blockchain is a fabric of blockchain, where Bitcoin could be a simple application built on Open Blockchain.
 It is a modular architecture allowing components to be plug-and-play by implementing this protocol specification.
-It features powerful container technology to host any main stream language for smart contracts development.
-Leveraging familiar and proven technologies is the moto of the fabric architecture.
+It features powerful container technology to host any mainstream language for smart contracts development.
+Leveraging familiar and proven technologies is the motto of the fabric architecture.

 ### 1.2 Why Open Blockchain?

 Early blockchain technology serves a set of purposes but is often not well-suited for the needs of specific industries.
-To meet the demands of modern markets, Open Blockchain is based on an industry-focused design that addresses the multiple and varied requirements of specific industry use cases , extending the learning of the pioneers in this field while also addressing issues such as scalability.
-Open Blockchain provides a new approach to enable permissioned networks, privacy, and confidentially on multiple blockchain networks.
+To meet the demands of modern markets, Open Blockchain is based on an industry-focused design that addresses the multiple and varied requirements of specific industry use cases, extending the learning of the pioneers in this field while also addressing issues such as scalability.
+Open Blockchain provides a new approach to enable permissioned networks, privacy, and confidentiality on multiple blockchain networks.

 ### 1.3 Terminology
 The following terminology is defined within the limited scope of this specification to help readers understand clearly and precisely the concepts described here.